 - 1/4 cup canola oil

 - 6 cups old-fashioned oats

 - 2 1/2 teaspoons baking soda

 - 1 1/2 teaspoon corn starch

 - 2 cups chopped chocolate, peanut or caramel Halloween candy (Tootsie Rolls work especially well) OR 1 cup chocolate chips plus 1 cup M&M’s

-- Cream together sugars, butter and peanut butter.
-Beat in eggs, oil, vanilla and corn syrup.
-In a separate bowl, combine oats, flour, baking soda and cinnamon; add oat mixture to egg mixture and stir well with a wooden spoon.
+- Cream together sugars, butter, and peanut butter.
+Beat in eggs, oil, and vanilla.
+In a separate bowl, combine oats, baking soda, corn starch, cinnamon, and salt; add oat mixture to egg mixture and stir well ith a wooden spoon.
 Fold in candy.

 - Cookies freeze well.

-The original Monster Cookie recipe is ‘monster,’ it contains 18 cups oatmeal, 2 pounds of brown sugar and 1 pound of butter.
-I cut this recipe in thirds – but also drastically cut the sugar and butter proportions – and cut out some peanut butter.
+The original Monster Cookie recipe is ‘monster,’ it contains 18 cups oatmeal, 2 pounds of brown sugar, and 1 pound of butter.
+I cut this recipe in thirds – but also drastically cut the sugar and butter proportions.
 They still come out chewy and delicious and peanut-y!